Cloudflare Proxy Integration

 API Token Safety

 When creating an API Token, it is considered best practice to grant it as few privileges as possible.
 In the example above, the API Token has permissions to only manage workers in your account.
-Fingerprint Pro will use your API Token for managing the Fingerprint Pro Cloudflare Worker and nothing else.
+Fingerprint will use your API Token for managing the Fingerprint Cloudflare Worker and nothing else.

 Fingerprint always encrypts customer data, including API tokens and configuration items.
 This guarantees that the data we get from our customers is securely transmitted and stored.
 The Client IP Address Filtering functionality adds an additional layer of security.
 Whitelisting our public Cloudflare service IP address ensures that the API Token can only be used by Fingerprint services and no one else.